Desilu

 Desilu Productions, Inc. (/ˈdɛsiluː/) was an American television production company founded and co-owned by husband and wife Desi Arnaz and Lucille Ball.
 The company is best known for shows such as I Love Lucy, The Lucy Show, Mannix, The Untouchables, Mission: Impossible and Star Trek.
-Until 1962, Desilu held the second position as the largest independent television production company in the United States, trailing only MCA's Revue Studios.
+Until 1962, Desilu was the second-largest independent television production company in the United States, trailing only MCA's Revue Studios.
 However, MCA acquired Universal Pictures, transforming Desilu into the undisputed number-one independent production company.
 This status remained unchallenged until Ball sold Desilu to Gulf and Western Industries, which was then the parent company of Paramount Pictures, in 1968.